Code-the-Dream-School/node-express-pages/lesson1/assignment1.md

     }
     })
     console.log('at end');
+    ```
+    To get the lines to be written in order, you end up with a long chain of callbacks, which is
+    called "callback hell".
+We'll learn a better way to do this.
 8. Write http.js.
 This program should use the built in http module to create a simple web server that listens on port 3000.
 This is done with the createServer call.
-You pass it a function that checks req.url, and depending on what the URL is, sends back a message to the browser screen, for '/' and several other URLs.
-Then have your code listen on port 3000, run it, and test it from your browser, using http://localhost:3000 as the url.
+You pass it a function
+that checks req.url, and depending on what the URL is, sends back a message to the browser screen,
+for '/' and several other URLs.
+Then have your code listen on port 3000, run it, and test it from
+your browser, using http://localhost:3000 as the url.
 You can look at 12-http.js for the instructor's answer (except that program listens on 5000).
 You will need to do a ctrl-c to exit your program.
-9. prompter.js: Consider this program: [prompter.js](https://gist.github.com/jrmcgarvey/b8af09fbea667384c32dce9499b42627).
+9. Within your answers directory is a program called prompter.js.
 This is a program for a simple server.
 Try it out!
-It just puts up a form.
-Then, when the user submits the form, it echoes back what was submitted, and displays the form again.
+It just puts up a form, which you can access from your browser at http://localhost:3000.
+Then, when the user submits the form, it echoes back what was
+submitted, and displays the form again.
 You don't have to worry about how it works.
+There
-There is a simple body parser to read any values submitted with the form, and that parser returns a hash with the name and value of each.
-Because the parser is asynchronous, you get back the hash in a callback.
+is a simple body parser to read any values submitted with the form, and that parser returns
+a hash with the name and value of each.
+Because the parser is asynchronous, you get back
+the hash in a callback.

     Now, your task is to change this program so that it does something interesting!
 First, you can change the variables that you want to store when you get the form back.
+Then, you can change the form itself
+    to return the values you want from the user, which you store in those variables.
+Then, you can use string interpolation to insert the values of your variables into the HTML.
+    Finally, you change the logic that handles the
+    hash of values you get when the user submits the form, so that you save the values the user submits.
-Then, you can change the form itself, and you can use string interpolation to insert the values of your variables.
-Finally, you change the logic that handles the hash you get when the user submits the form.
-So, for example, you could change the input field to be a dropdown with various colors, and you could set the background color of the body to be what the user chooses.
-Or, you could make a number guessing game.
-Pick a random number, and let the user know if their guess is low or high.
-You'd change the input field so that it accepts only numeric input.
+    The places you would change are marked in the code.

+    For example, you could change the input field to be a dropdown with various colors, and you could set the background color of the body to be what the user chooses.
+Or, you could make a number guessing game:
+    Start with a random number from 1 to 100, let the user guess, and tell the user if their guess is low or high.
+In this case, you'd change the input field so that it accepts only numeric input (but when it
+    is returned in the hash, it will be a string, so you'd have to convert it.)